-- BEML: Bharat Heavy Earth Movers is tasked with the manufacturing of heavy vehicles and equipment for different industries including mining, defence, and railways.
+- BEML: Bharat Heavy Earth Movers is tasked with manufacturing heavy vehicles and equipment for different industries including mining, defense, and railways.
 It earned 38% of its FY21 revenue from the rail and metro industry.

 - Railtel: Railtel Corporation of India maintains and builds communication and network systems for train control operations and safety for Indian Railways.

 - Titagarh Wagons: One of the two private sector railway stocks in India, Titagarh Wagons mainly manufactures transportation and passenger wagons for Indian railways.